Where do I begin setting up my online business?

 While you can operate through your own website, you can also use websites like Fiverr.
 These platforms can be great for reaching customers ready to buy on that day.
 They also mean low start-up costs as you will not need to build a website or invest in marketing.
 Every day, potential clients visit these sites to find creatives for their logos and more.

 If you are an artist, marketplaces like Etsy allow you to sell digital downloads of your art online.
 This allows your customers to print them themselves to their liking.
 A benefit of selling art as a Digital Product is that it eliminates printing costs and shipping fees.
-If you are able to generate profit from your art, you can then reinvest this in materials to sell framed work.
+If you can generate profit from your art, you can then reinvest this in materials to sell framed work.

 To start, look at the current trends on the platform you’re selling on.
 What is performing well?
 Is it minimalism?
 Pop Art?
 Photography?
 Consider this when creating art for your store.